tramdhan/tramdhan/README.md

 ### Hi there 👋

+My name is Trevor Ramdhan and I am an App Development Manager and Lead Full Stack Developer.

+I’m currently working on converting some Laravel backends (using MySQL) to Node/Express/Sequelize.
+I’m looking to collaborate on React component libraries, and publishing on npm or github.

 <!--
 **tramdhan/tramdhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.